eddieyutc/leetcode-journey/challenges for new users/13. Roman to Integer/README.md

 ## Solution

 The original solution I came up with is decent with runtime performance but uses quite a lot of memory.
+First improvement is to use Map instead of plain JavaScript objects.

 ### Performance